 You should continue reaching out to those audiences that you already won before, especially those that actually made a purchase, or what is referred to as converters.
 Converters show the ability to actually complete a sale, so you should make an effort to have them make another purchase.

-Note that advertising is not just about gaining new customers, but retaining the ones you have, and regaining the ones you have lost.
+Note that advertising is not just about gaining new customers, but retaining the ones you have, and retaining the ones you have lost.

 Using the wrong ad type